CallMeGreg/gh-language/README.md

 The `count` and `trend` commands have been optimized to use GitHub's GraphQL API, which provides significant performance improvements over the REST API:

-- **Reduced API calls**: GraphQL fetches repository and language data in a single request, eliminating the need for separate REST API calls per repository
+- **Reduced API calls**: GraphQL fetches repository and language data for 100 repositoreis in a single request, compared to the REST API which requires a single request for each repository.
 - **Better rate limiting**: GraphQL API has different rate limits than REST API, often allowing for more processing before hitting limits

 The `data` command continues to use the REST API as it requires detailed byte-level language statistics that are only available through the REST endpoints.